Milk bar: Poland

+These dishes are now associated with wider Polish cuisine.
+While milk bars today may offer a wider range of dishes, including some with meat, the core remains dairy-centric meals that were historically central to their identity.

 United Kingdom

 In the United Kingdom, the National Milk Bar franchise was founded in 1933 by Robert William Griffiths as an ordinary café/restaurant chain which is related to the original milk bars in name only.
 Once numbering around 20 outlets, which were located in Wales and in England near the Welsh border, now only one remains.
 In the UK, corner shops serve a similar function to milk bars in modern Australia, providing everyday groceries, sweets, newspapers and such.

 There is a campaign in the United Kingdom to encourage schoolchildren to consume more dairy products, by installing 'milk bars' in schools.
 The idea is that if the dairy products are attractively presented and properly stored, the children will be more willing to buy them.
 The organisers behind the project work to develop links with school caterers, so that the handling of milk and dairy produce can be improved, and they promote milk consumption and encourage milk drinking to become a habit that will be carried into adulthood.
 The milk bar project has been extremely successful in Scotland for 18 years, and it is currently being extended across England and Wales.